Social Media for Business

 • Encourage current clients/customers to “like” your page.

-• Ensure you tag other businesses and clients when talking about them, working in collaboration promotes their business and they may reciprocate and generate more likes for your business.
+• Ensure you tag other businesses and clients when talking about them, working in collaboration promotes their business.

 • Ask customers/clients to “comment” or “like” at the end of a post.

-• A good way to grab someone’s attention is a picture or a video.
-Due to algorithms, it is hard to reach people organically!
-So add one in your next newsfeed.
+• A good way to grab someone’s attention is a picture or a video, so add one in your next newsfeed.

 • Advertise to increase the reach and therefore the audience size.

-2. Twitter – with over 500 million Tweets being sent each day, hundreds of millions of people are exploring links, articles, retweets, trends, and moments to find out more about what’s new.
+2. Twitter – with over 500 million Tweets being sent each day, hundreds of millions of people are exploring links, articles, retweets and trends.

 • Twitter is a great marketing tool.
 Follow your customers and get them to follow you.